shadowmoose/node-config-panel/README.md

 # Config Panel
-This is the initial push of my personal configuration GUI, used primarily for rapid development of desktop Node/Bun apps.
+This is my personal configuration GUI, used primarily for rapid development of desktop Node/Bun apps.

 This library provides a visual configuration panel, working cross-platform via native webviews or browsers, in order to expose real-time configuration options to users in a friendly way.